 In the early 15th century, a series of defeats had demonstrated the inadequacy of the Imperial military infrastructure - the Empire itself possessed no army and no proprietary financial institutions.
 After the conquest of Constantinople in 1453, an increased threat from the Ottoman Empire additionally affected the Eastern Habsburg lands.
-An early effort by the Holy Roman Emperor to levy taxes for Imperial military purposes was unsuccessful.15
+An early effort by the Holy Roman Emperor to levy taxes for Imperial military purposes was unsuccessful.

 In a new attempt to raise these taxes, the Imperial recess of 1530 set a precedent: It directly tasked territorial rulers to process the requested Imperial warfare funds.
 For this purpose they were granted the right to "for all their subjects [...] create and levy a tax".
 Later recesses confirmed these privileges (Schaupp, 2004, p.
 136).
-Rulers had little room for noncompliance: they could be held personally accountable in Imperial diets to which they were convened regularly, and smaller territories faced the threat of having their right to participate in the Imperial diet revoked altogether.
-Compliance was also promoted by the ideological framing of the taxes as a "brave [...]
-Christian deed" (Koch, 1747 [1530], § 118)
+Rulers had little room

-14The small share of territories adopting Chambers is mainly a feature of the skewedness of the territory size distribution: restricting the sample to the 90th percentile of territory size in 1521, around 60% of the territories adopted a Chamber.
+&lt;sup>14The small share of territories adopting Chambers is mainly a feature of the skewedness of the territory size distribution: restricting the sample to the 90th percentile of territory size in 1521, around 63% of the territories adopted a Chamber.
 Overall, there were substantial barriers to the spread of Chambers.
 From the perspective of contemporaries, the long-term benefits of Chambers remained obscured, as consolidation outcomes took hold slowly.
 Early modern rulers, instead, had short decision time horizons: they were often severely credit constrained (hence could not monetarize future benefits of Chambers), had imperfect knowledge of the future, and heavily discounted future territorial benefits (for which they could not be held accountable).

-15The first Imperial tax, the Common Penny (Gemeiner Pfennig) of 1495, was suspended in 1505 and eventually abandoned in 1551: the Empire itself had to collect these taxes, and its fiscal capacity proved insufficient.
+&lt;sup>15The first Imperial tax, the Common Penny (Gemeiner Pfennig) of 1495, was suspended in 1505 and eventually abandoned in 1551: the Empire itself had to collect these taxes, and its fiscal capacity proved insufficient.